sourcelevel/guidelines/README.md

 The entire team should contribute with this repo, giving suggestions and making changes on it.
 Welcome!

 First-timer?
-We recommend start reading `General/Editor` and then `Pull Requests` :)
+We recommend start reading `General/Editor` and then `Process Workflow` :)

 ## Our Guidelines